vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/CHECKLIST.md

 - [ ] Check guest VMs for [GuestConduit](DEFENSE-GUIDE.md#guestconduit-detection): VSOCK listeners on port 5555

 **Hash and YARA Scanning:**
-- [ ] Run [CISA YARA rules](https://www.cisa.gov/news-events/analysis-reports/ar25-338a) against VMware ESX and vCenter.
-You can do this through the use of the Mandiant BRICKSTORM scanner.
+- [ ] Run [CISA YARA rules](https://www.cisa.gov/news-events/analysis-reports/ar25-338a) (7 rules covering Go, Rust, and .NET AOT variants) against VMware ESX, vCenter, and VCF Automation Orchestrator.
+The [Mandiant BRICKSTORM scanner](https://github.com/mandiant/brickstorm-scanner) can run on appliances without YARA installed but detects Go variants only; supplement with CISA and GTIG YARA rules for broader coverage.
-- [ ] Investigate any matches (note: BRICKSTORM is often compiled uniquely per victim so file hash matching has limited effectiveness)
+- [ ] Investigate any matches (note: BRICKSTORM is compiled uniquely per victim and file hash matching has limited effectiveness; however, the first observed C2 infrastructure reuse was documented in February 2026, so network IOCs may have broader applicability than previously assessed)

 ### 1.2 Review Boot/Init Scripts